bsiepe/steady_tvvar/README.md

 - **5. Block Bootstrap Server.R**: Contains code to perform the bootstrap stability analyses for computation on a Linux server.
 - **Auxiliary Functions.R**: Contains aux functions that are sourced throughout the other scripts.

-## Manuscript
-This folder contains the manuscript as well as the supplemental materials and the preregistration.